 Generator Wattage Output

-All RV generators should state their maximum wattage output for both starting and running power.
+All RV generators should state their maximum wattage output for starting and running power.

 Using the calculations for your unique RV power needs, ensure you select a model that will meet or exceed your requirements.